ecmwf/anemoi-registry/README.md

 Interfaces and functionality are likely to change, and the project itself may be scrapped.
 **DO NOT** use this software in any project/software that is operational.

-A package to manahe a registry or data-driven forecasts.
+A package to manage a registry or data-driven forecasts.

 ## Documentation